laddhadhiraj/IOS-AR-Example/README.md

 ## AR-Example
 Example of the most important ARKit place , rotate, zoom object in real world.

+## Usage
+- Need to tap on plus button at bottom
+- Select any object and tap on horizontal surface

 ## Requirements
 - iOS 12.0+
 - Xcode 11.0+